+Supervise with the administrator, the preparation of the annual audit for consistency with and accurate reflection of the District’s fiscal policies;

+Prepare with the administrator any management report to be included in the audit and present the same to the Board for approval for inclusion in the audit report;

+Review and discuss any issues raised in the annual auditor’s report and provide the Board with any comments regarding the annual audit and a recommendation as to whether the audit report should be accepted as well as any changes to the District’s fiscal or other policies as they may pertain to the fiscal reporting and record keeping of the District.

+Cause the monthly Accountant’s Compilation Report to be posted on District website not later than three (3) business days prior to the second monthly meeting of the managers following the end of the month to which the report pertains.

 Committees.
 All standing and special committees of the Board will be appointed by majority vote of the managers.
-Membership on standing committees of the Board (e.g. Governance, Personnel) will be determined in January of each year.
+Membership on standing committees of the Board (e.g., Governance, Personnel, Audit and Finance) will be determined during the January meeting of the managers.
 Other special committees may include persons who are not managers, but no member of a committee who is not a manager may offer a motion or vote on a matter put before the committee.
 It is the duty of a committee to act promptly and faithfully in all matters referred to it and to prepare minutes of any votes taken by the committee on recommendations to the Board of Managers, and otherwise to make reports as directed on the date established by the chair or Board.
 No committee may provide direction, instructions or authorization to the administrator unless specifically authorized to do so by the Board of Managers.
-A complete and accurate copy of committee minutes of votes and written reports will be made by the secretary and filed and recorded in the . office of the Board.
+A complete and accurate copy of committee minutes of votes and written reports will be made by the secretary and filed and recorded in the records of the District and shall be presented to the Board at the next regular monthly meeting of the Board.
+Unless otherwise agreed by all of the voting members of the committee, the committee shall follow Roberts Rules of Order.
+Any member of the committee may call a meeting of the committee, upon not less than seven days advance written notice by mail or email unless such notice is waived by all members of the committee.
+The notice of all committee meetings shall comply with the same laws applicable to notices of meetings of the Board.
+Unless waived, each manager must be provided written notice of a meeting of the committee not less than 7 days prior to the meeting prior Reports may include majority and/or minority positions.

-Governance Committee. a isThe Governance Committee a standing committee of the Board of Managers and shall consist of two managers, with support from the administrator and the District’s legal counsel.
-The committee shall review annually the Governance Manual, and make recommendations for revisions to the Board of Managers.
-All meetings of the committee shall be noticed and open to the public as required by the Open Meeting Lawmeeting...
+Governance Committee.
+There shall be a is a standing committee of the Board known as the Governance Committee and which shall consist of two managers, with support from the administrator and the District’s legal counsel.
+The committee shall review annually the Governance Manual and all other policies pertaining to the governance and operation of the District, and make such reports and such recommendations for revisions to the Board as the committee shall deem appropriate.
+All meetings of the committee shall be noticed and open to the public as required by the Open Meeting Law, except for meetings which are required to be closed pursuant to the Open Meeting Law or which may be closed pursuant to the Open Meeting Law and which the committee votes to close.
+And audio recording shall be made of any portion of a closed meeting.